holistic-web/home-orchestrator/.project/roadmap.md

 ## Sharing

-- other users should be able to sign up and have their own lights
+- other users should be able to sign up and have their own lights and themes

 - they should be able to set their own authenticated users